Saddle pulmonary emboli with right ventricular strain and pulmonary infarct

 There are focal groundglass opacities peripherally in the right upper lobe along with a wedge-shaped region of atelectasis in the right apex which may represent subsegmental pulmonary infarction.
 There is also posterior left lower lobe atelectasis and consolidation and minor medial right lower lobe consolidation.

 Sternotomy wires and mediastinal surgical clips noted, in keeping with recent CABG.
-Anterior mediastinal soft tissue oedema and fat stranding along with a small pericardial effusion are in keeping with post operative changes.
+Anterior mediastinal soft tissue edema and fat stranding along with a small pericardial effusion are in keeping with post operative changes.

 Reactive mediastinal lymph nodes noted.